ahmetozlu/tensorflow_object_counting_api/README.md

 Please, See the [detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for a list of other models that can be run out-of-the-box with varying speeds and accuracies.
 You can easily select, download and use state-of-the-art models that are suitable for your requeirements using TensorFlow Object Detection API.

+You can perform transfer learning on trained TensorFlow models to build your custom object counting systems!

 ## Project Demo

 Demo video of the project is available on [My YouTube Channel](https://www.youtube.com/watch?v=bas6c8d1JyU).